|

 will believe anything.
 Noting many instances of fraud and deception, the

 skeptics sadly discount the real cases.
-DID may not be as prevalent as some
+DID may not be prevalent, but real cases

 Genuine cases